You bring your body, mind, heart and spirit to your work as an Occupational Therapist.

 Weâ™ll laugh at each otherâ™s jokes (even the bad ones).
 Weâ™ll hello and high five.
 Weâ™ll celebrate milestones and acknowledge the value of spirituality in healing.

 Weâ™re proud of what we know, which includes how much there is to learn.

-As an Occupational Therapist you need to know how to:
+As an OT you need to know how to:

-Conduct and participate in training medical and nursing personnel in occupational therapy techniques and objectives.
-Participate in educational programs and in-service meetings.
-Participate in continuing education program to ensure appropriate units are attained for maintenance of State license.
-Attend meetings as required.
+Conduct training programs and participate in training medical and nursing personnel in occupational therapy techniques and objectives.

 We hire people, not resumes.
 But we also expect excellence, which is why we require:

 Bachelor's Degree from a four-year college or university, required